PanDAWMS/panda-server/README.txt

 Release Note

 current
+  * reduced the number of threads in Adder to avoid crash caused by DQ2 API
   * fixed AdderAtlas to give up DQDatasetExistsException
   * fixed callbach.sh for dashboard
   * merging branches/sl6:r15320 through r16058